-• An implementation need not support specified Alignments for combinations of Sizes and Alignments that cannot be easily loaded and stored by available machine instructions.
+An implementation need not support specified Alignments for combinations of Sizes and Alignments that cannot be easily loaded and stored by available machine instructions.

-- An implementation need not support an Alignment clause for a signed integer type specifying an Alignment greater than the largest Alignment value that would be chosen by default by the implementation for any signed integer type.
-Corresponding advice applies for modular integer types, fixed point types, enumeration types, record types, and array types. - For floating point types, access types, protected types, and task types, an implementation need not support a nonconfirming Alignment clause.
+• An implementation need not support an Alignment clause for a signed integer type specifying an Alignment greater than the largest Alignment value that is ever chosen by default by the implementation for any signed integer type.
+A corresponding limitation may be imposed for modular integer types, fixed point types, enumeration types, record types, and array types.